Download Careers360 App

 €37

-Duration of German Student Residence Permits
+Duration of German Student Residence Permit

 The duration of your student residence permit is one to two years.
 As long as your studies are going well, you are free to extend it till your study duration.
 You must obtain a letter from your school confirming that your studies are proceeding as planned to extend your German student residence permit.
+Before your current student residence permit expires, you must apply for an extension at the Foreigners' Authority.

 Although a student visa enables your entry into Germany, it does not take the place of a residence permit.
 Within 90 days after your arrival, you must apply for a residence permit.
 Under certain circumstances, part-time employment is allowed, and obtaining a residence permit requires some procedures, such as registering one's address, obtaining health insurance, and providing proof of finances.
 Maintaining adherence to these rules will make your time studying in Germany more enjoyable.